josephmbasile/IcebergAccountingSuite/README.md

 Version 1.02 (Calving Crutons)

 ## Current Features
 Currently, the software is capable of running encrypted bookkeeping databases with physical keys.
 The GUI can be used to journal transactions against a set of accounts using double-entry bookkeeping.
-Currently, vendor tracking is enabled, but Customer tracking, Invoicing, and Inventory have yet to be created, making the software useful to casual users and households only.
+Currently, vendor tracking is enabled, but Customer tracking, Invoicing, and Inventory have yet to be created, making the software useful to researchers, casual users, and households only.